joker-x/languages4translatewiki/README.md

 1. The same file can be use from the server side in nodejs to the client side in javascript browser interpret.
 2. Also includes the json file for using in other languages, for example PHP.
-3. Supports 330 languages
+3. Supports 468 languages
-4. Lightweight, only 11K or 5.9K gzipped.
+4. Lightweight, only 12K or 6K gzipped.
-5. Very basic too, but enough for a lot of projects: only return the ISO 639 language codes of supported languages, the English name, the nativeName and his own direction.
+5. Very basic too, but enough for a lot of projects: only return the ISO 639 language codes of supported languages, the nativeName and his own direction.
-6. Contain a build script which scrap translatewiki page for languages support, minimizes the code with uglify, and compresses it with gzip.
+6. Contain a build script which call translatewiki api page for languages support, minimizes the code with uglify, and compresses it with gzip.

 Use
 ---